ganeti/ganeti/doc/move-instance.rst

   When moving a single instance: Primary node on destination cluster.
 ``--dest-secondary-node``
   When moving a single instance: Secondary node on destination cluster.
+``--dest-disk-template``
+  Disk template to use after the move.
+Can be used to change disk templates.
 ``--iallocator``
   Iallocator for creating instance on destination cluster.
 ``--hypervisor-parameters``/``--backend-parameters``/``--os-parameters``/``--net``